fallard84/sentry-jboss-module/README.md

 # sentry-jboss-module
-Custom Handler module for using Sentry.io in JBoss (also known as Wildfly)
+Custom Handler module for using Sentry.io in JBoss (also known as Wildfly).
+This was tested with JBoss EAP 6.4.

 ## Instructions
-1. Add the `io.sentry` module (io/sentry/main folder) from this repository in the JBoss modules folder
+1. Add the `io.sentry` module (io/sentry/main folder) from this repository to the JBoss modules folder
 2. Added the custom handler below to the `standalone.xml` or `domain.xml` (or use the JBoss Management console)
 ```xml
 <custom-handler name="SENTRY" class="io.sentry.jul.SentryHandler" module="io.sentry">